anonaddy/addy-android/README.md

 - App exclusive features
   - Watching aliases for new emails
   - Send emails from aliases by selecting an email address or clicking a mailto link
-  - Get notified on failed deliveries
+  - Get notified on failed deliveries, domain errors and expiring subscriptions
   - Update multiple aliases at once
-  - Get notified on expiring subscriptions
 - Enable error logging to *locally* store exceptions for easy troubleshooting
 - Export and import *encrypted* backups of the app configuration
 - Widgets!